Tips on Improving Your FICO Score for Home Buying

 • Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+In reviewing your credit history, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 You have a credit score with each of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-You'll still qualify for a mortgage loan with a lower score, but the interest accumulated in the long run could be more than double the amount of someone with a stronger credit score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You'll still qualify for a mortgage loan with a lower score, but the interest accrued in the long run could be more than double the amount of an individual having a better credit score.

-Staying on top of your FICO score is the best way to ease into buying a home.
-Call us at 9259999531 and we can help you get on the right track to the home of your dreams.
+Improving your FICO is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get it?
+How do you boost your credit score?
 Building your FICO score takes time.
-It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

-Raise your FICO score to buy a home in Dublin with Provident Realty Group as your REALTOR - 9259999531
+Raise your FICO score to buy a property in Dublin with Provident Realty Group as your real estate agent - 9259999531

-• Retail cards and gas station cards.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always beware of maintaining a high balance for too long because these types of cards more than likely have a surprisingly high interest rate.
+• Apply for service station cards or retail credit.
+For those who have no credit or low credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid charging a high balance for more than a couple of billing cycles because these types of cards usually have a surprisingly high interest rate.

-• Keep your cards in rotation.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+• Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-• Stay on top of payments.
-Payment history is a big factor in your credit score.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+• Keep up with payments.
+How often you're late with payments greatly affects your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a lender.

-• Ensure that your credit history is correct.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+• Correct your credit report.
+If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Provident Realty Group, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your credit score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Provident Realty Group, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

 Got a Question?